AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 One coordination mechanism was demonstrated in the [Introduction](#intro).
 Recall that the `int[]` passed to the P/Invoke was "pinned" prior to passing the `int*` to native code.
 Pinning let the GC know the `int[]` shouldn't be moved from its current location in memory.
 It was still referenced in the method calling the native function so issue (1) above wasn't a concern.
 The example in the Introduction was in IL, but pinning can be accomplished in C# using the [`fixed`](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/fixed-statement) statement.

 Another mechanism is to use a [`GCHandle`][api_gchandle].
 This provides a level of indirection to managed memory which means the `GCHandle` can be passed around instead of the managed memory itself.
 The `GCHandle` helps with (1) since it extends the managed memory's lifetime.
-The `GCHandle` API is powerful and has additional options that also enable it to handle (2) &ndash; see [`GCHandleType.Pinned`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.gchandletype) &ndash; and even permit some insight into if the managed memory was collected &ndash; see [`GCHandleType.WeakTrackResurrection`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.gchandletype).
+The `GCHandle` API is powerful and has additional options that also enable it to handle (2) &ndash; see [`GCHandleType.Pinned`][api_gchandletype] &ndash; and even permit some insight into if the managed memory was collected &ndash; see [`GCHandleType.WeakTrackResurrection`][api_gchandletype].

 These two mechanisms are incredibly powerful and provide the needed coordination with the GC to make .NET interoperability with native code possible.